Ancient Celtic Calendar: Quarter Days and Cross-Quarter Days

-The timing of present-day rituals, traditions, and holidays were influenced by the ancient Celts in the British Isles.
-Their calendar year was divided into four major sections, each beginning with a Quarter Day.
+The timing of present-day rituals, traditions, and holidays was influenced by the ancient Celts:

-- Then, each section was divided in half, creating four Cross-Quarter days.
-For the ancient Celts, Cross-Quarter days signaled the beginning if a season!
-For example, what is now Groundhog Day (Candlemas) would be considered the start of spring!
+Then, each section was divided in half, creating four Cross-Quarter days.
+For the ancient Celts, Cross-Quarter days signaled the beginning of a season!
+For example, what is now Groundhog Day (Candlemas) would be considered the start of spring.

-- Together, the Quarter Days and Cross-Quarter Days made an eight-part year that reflected the natural procession of the seasons.
+Together, the Quarter Days and Cross-Quarter Days made an eight-part year that reflected the natural progression of the seasons.

 March 25, Lady Day